Placing Rate

 Both these issues suggest there can be an inconsistency between a faction’s ability to win games and their ability to finish well at events.

-Which should make sense.
+Which makes sense.
 Competitive players aren’t just trying to win games, they’re trying to win events.

 Perhaps what this bachelor needs is a companion that measures how well a faction finishes at events2?